Emmotes/ic_spoilers/docs/aeon.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Play The Long Game** (Guess)
-> Increase the effect of Inner Circle by 0.1% each time Uncover Weakness applies a Stolen Secrets stack, stacking additively up to 1,000,000 times and persisting until you reset the adventure.
+> Increases the effect of Inner Circle by 0.1% each time Uncover Weakness applies a Stolen Secrets stack, stacking additively up to 1,000,000 times and persisting until you reset the adventure.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>